straxhaber/maverick-chess/README.txt

 ___ Reading the Reports ___
 There are a few reports (with some shared content):

- - ./docs/Presentations/Final Report:
+ - ./docs/Reports/Final Report:
    The primary write-up for this project

- - ./docs/Presentations/Midpoint Report:
+ - ./docs/Reports/Midpoint Report:
    The mid-point status report we submitted to you

  - ./docs/Specifications:
    Planning documents from early in the semester (some plans changed)

+ - ./docs/Presentations/Final Presentation.pdf:
+   Final presentation to the class

  - README.md:
    This readme